We live in a golden age of bridge literature. Even a starving graduate student could pick up an excellent library of used bridge books for under $200.

 Many people mention Pietro Forquet’s Bridge with the Blue Team and after only thirty pages I’m inclined to agree.
 But finishing the book never seems to make it to the top of my queue.

 I’ve had my doubts about David Bird, but my respect has grown considerably since the publication of Winning Notrump Leads and Winning Suit Contract Leads.
 His Off-Road Declarer Play (2007) also bolstered his cause.
-It is no substitute for the Rodwell Files and yet it covers similar ground in advanced card play in a much better organized manner.
+It is no substitute for the Rodwell Files and yet it covers similar ground in advanced card play in a much better organized and readable manner.

 If you want to play a weak notrump or just defend better against it, look no further than Andy Stark’s The Weak Notrump (2006).
 For an in-depth look at the successes and failures of computer bridge and a collection of good hands, track down A Computer's Twist - Play Problems for You with Bridge Baron.
 Guy Levé’s The Encyclopedia of Card Play Techniques at Bridge (2007) is an amazing compilation of hands.
 It must have taken years just to collect them all.
 It’s impossible to read it straight through; just open it anywhere and read ten or twenty interesting pages.